Filling out a check isn’t something that many people have to do these days.

 Trust me, I know first-hand.

-I have the same checks since first opening my checking account 10+ years ago.
+I have had the same checks since first opening my checking account 10+ years ago.

 And that was like 3 financial institutions ago after mergers lol.